MellowMango/apartment-search/README.md

 - Real-time updates for property status changes
 - User accounts and subscription management
 - Admin interface for managing data

+## Architecture

+This project follows a layered architecture with the following components:

+- **API Layer**: Handles HTTP requests, authentication, and routing
+- **Processing Layer**: Contains business logic and data transformation
+- **Storage Layer**: Abstracts database operations using the Repository pattern
+- **Collection Layer**: Handles data collection from external sources
+- **Scheduled Layer**: Contains scheduled tasks and background jobs

+See the [Architecture Migration Plan](./docs/architecture/architecture-migration-plan.md) for details on our architectural vision and implementation.

+## Data Access Patterns

+We use the Repository pattern to standardize database access.
+Key patterns include:

+- **Repository Interfaces**: Define consistent contracts for data access
+- **Repository Implementations**: Concrete implementations for different storage backends
+- **Factory Pattern**: Creates appropriate repository instances

+See the [Repository Pattern Guide](./docs/architecture/repository-pattern.md) and [Data Access Patterns Guide](./docs/architecture/data-access-patterns.md) for details.

 ## Tech Stack